 When a company uses a service parts supply chain entity, such as Flash Global, the separate entity assumes all of the necessary responsibility for the Importer of Record and all subsequent duties until such goods have been transferred to the end-user.
 As a result, the opportunities for violations of compliance regulations is minimized, which saves money across all parties within the service supply chain.

 The Importer of Record can be compared to the dock supervisor: the Importer of Record is responsible for the accuracy and accountability of the goods at the time of import.
 In modern, global trade patterns, the Importer of Record for a large organization can be split into multiple parties throughout the US-based parts of the organization.
 Therefore, the overall duties and responsibilities of the Importer of Record, such as recordkeeping, can be effectively managed with minimal effort on any single person.
 In the next post, we will address the exporter of record.

-To learn more about Flash Global end-to-end solution for service supply chain logistics, use the form below to get in touch.
-An expert advisor can help address your specific needs and provide the detailed information you need to succeed.
+To learn more about Flash Global’s end-to-end solutions for service supply chain logistics, use the form below to get in touch.
+An expert adviser can help address your specific needs and provide the detailed information you need to succeed.